Margaret Caroline Rudd: Court trials

 Court trials were held at the Old Bailey court house, and each individual involved in the offence were to tell their part.
 The room was packed; consisting of the Judge, a twelve-man jury, team of defendants, large group of witnesses, and crowd.
 The first trial held was Robert Perreau's, on 1 June 1775.
 Banker Henry Drummond had received the forged bond from Robert.
 He was called to the stand to explain what he witnessed.
 According to him, Robert was a respectable man that the bank had dealings with for quite some time.
 On 15 January 1775, Robert came to him, requesting a loan of 1400 pounds, and had promised to repay it within ten days.
 Robert didn't return until 7 March, and when he did he requested another loan for 5000 pounds; some of which he planned to use towards the first loan.
 That is also when he produced a bond for 7500 pounds, which he claimed to be signed by William Adair.
-Drummond had found the bond's authenticity to be questionable, and Robert left and returned a few hours later with a letter he said to be written permission by Adair that he could receive the bond.
+Drummond had found the bond's authenticity to be questionable, and Robert left and returned a few hours later with a letter he said was written permission from Adair that he could receive the bond.
 The banker asked for him to leave the bond overnight, and the next day proposed that they visit Adair to clear up the confusion.
 When they did, Adair said that he had never met Robert before nor did he remember signing the bond.
 Next to the stand was Daniel Perreau.
 He was convicted of a similar offence, forging a bond of 3100 pounds with the signature of William Adair.
 The trials of both brothers were lengthy in comparison to most.
 Daniels lasted for two hours while Roberts lasted for nine.

 Margaret's trial was held on 8 December, and it attracted a large audience.
 She was tried as any other suspect and not as an accomplice because her stories didn't add up.
 Either way, she had an advantage over the Perreaus; her skilful lawyers and the fact that she was a woman.
 Her lawyers used the weaknesses of the prosecution witnesses to play in their favour, and Margaret aided in this.
 She briefed them in advance on everything she knew and passed notes to them throughout the day.
 Her gender made her vulnerable in the eyes of the court, and appear less capable of composing a scheme of trickery that fooled two men.
 Her story of being the victim was also deemed more plausible.
 The Perreaus didn't gain much sympathy for their story, not even from the ones who supported them.
 The idea that a mere woman had outsmarted them only put them in a dim light.